 21. SOLE RECORD OF AGREEMENT AND AMENDMENTS

-This document together with Avoca’s booking form, invoice and itinerary constitutes the sole record of the agreement between the parties.
+This document together with Avoca’s booking form, invoice and itinerary constitute the sole record of the agreement between the parties.
 No party shall be bound by any representation, warranty and promise of the like not recorded herein.
 The Client acknowledges that he/she has not relied on any matter or thing stated on behalf of Avoca or otherwise that is not included herein.
 No addition to the Conditions shall be of any force or effect unless in writing and signed by or on behalf of the parties.
 No amendment, cancellation or waiver of any term or right referred to herein shall be valid or binding unless reduced to writing and signed by both the Client and a duly authorized representative of Avoca.

 NO REFUNDS will be considered in any circumstances whatsoever by Avoca if the Client has not purchased the “Cancellation and Curtailment Policy” at the time of making the booking.
 Refunds by the Third Party Suppliers will be subject to their respective terms and conditions.
 Avoca will charge an administration fee for processing a request for refund.
-Third Party Suppliers may charge refund fees over and above those stated here.
+Third-Party Suppliers may charge refund fees over and above those stated here.

 Cancellation or amendment of any hotel accommodation enroute can only be made directly with Avoca’s Third Party Suppliers.
-Proof of cancellation must be substantiated in writing and should include details such as date, time, mobile number, email address and name of staff who handled your cancellation request, reason for cancellation and the cancellation number.
-Claims must be received in writing by Avoca along with the original vouchers within 28 (twenty eight) days of the services in question.
+Proof of cancellation must be substantiated in writing and should include details such as date, time, mobile number, email address and name of staff who handled your cancellation request, the reason for cancellation and the cancellation number.
+Claims must be received in writing by Avoca along with the original vouchers within 28 (twenty-eight) days of the services in question.
 Subject to any additional charges levied by Third Party Suppliers, any refund will attract a minimum charge of the cost or the first night’s accommodation in each city, whichever is the greater.
-All correspondence pertaining to refund claims should be emailed to the Customer Services Manager at [email protected] for assessment.
+All correspondence pertaining to refund claims should be emailed to the Customer Services Manager at firstname.lastname@example.org for assessment.
 Where due, Avoca will make refund payments within fourteen working days of claim resolution.